Adding the Default Implementation to NetSuite

 3. On the custom plug-In type record, enter the following:

-• ID: Provide an internal ID for the custom plug-in type.
-If you do not provide an ID, NetSuite provides one for you after you click Save.
+• ID: Enter an internal ID for the custom plug-in type.
+If you don't enter an ID, NetSuite creates one for you after you click Save.

-• Class Name (SuiteScript 1.0 scripts only): Provide a class name to represent the custom plug-in.
-Format the class name in Pascal case (PascalCase).
-You, the solution developer, use the class name to instantiate the implementation you want to use in your custom plug-in script.
-It is important that you enter a descriptive class name (for example, DemoPlugInType).
-See Instantiating a Custom Plug-in Implementation for additional information.
+• Class Name (SuiteScript 1.0 scripts only): Enter a class name for the custom plug-in using Pascal case (PascalCase, for example, DemoPlugInType).
+As the solution developer, you'll use this class name to instantiate the implementation you want to use in your custom plug-in script.
+Make sure the class name is descriptive.
+For more information, see Instantiating a Custom Plug-in Implementation.

 Note:

-The term “class name” is a misnomer.
+The term “class name” is misleading.
 When you create a new instance of an implementation in your custom plug-in script, you are instantiating a delegate, not an object.

 • Deployment Model: Specify how many custom plug-in type implementations an administrator can activate at one time.